jdougherty4/test/chapter1.md

 If you need additional context about a function and its arguments, you can type the symbol **?** before the function into the console.
 This will bring up R's documentation page which will give a description of the function, list it's arguments, and provide some examples of the function in use.

 `@instructions`
 1. Run the first line of code with a question mark before the **rep**() function into the console and read through the documentation.
-After getting some more context on how the function is used, try replicating the number 2 ten times.
+After getting some more context on how the function is used, try replicating the number 2 ten times

-2. paste the code: ?**seq**() into the console.
+2. paste the code: ?**seq**() into the console

 3. Create a sequence from 1 to 100

-4. Store a word into a variable and find the length of the stored word with the function **length**().
+4. Store a word into a variable and find the length of the stored word with the function **length**()

 `@hint`